awesomeeng/awesome-config/docs/Introducing.md

 e = This is E
 ```

-AwesomeConfig Notation allows you to use JSON blocks or Key/Value pairs interchangably.
+AwesomeConfig Notation allows you to use JSON blocks or Key/Value pairs interchangeably.
 You can even have a key/value pair that equals JSON.
 Also, AwesomeConfig is much more forgiving than JSON, so if you forget a comma or quotes around a String, AwesomeConfig Notation still allows that.

 Want Comments?
 AwesomeConfig Notation support line comments with `//` or `#` or block comments with `/* ... comment ... */`.